 If you’re visiting on a particularly hot and crowded day in the summer, I recommend just admiring the Acropolis from afar.
 Why risk heat stroke?

-Instead, visit the wonderful (and air conditioned) Acropolis Museum, enjoy a leisurely lunch, do some shopping, and maybe take a peek at some of the lesser-known and much less crowded ruins.
+Instead, visit the wonderful (and air conditioned) Acropolis Museum and/or the National Archaeological Museum (check out my suggestions for touring!), enjoy a leisurely lunch, do some shopping, do some people-watching of the modern Athenians, and maybe take a peek at some of the lesser-known and much less crowded archaeological sites.
 You’ll still see the Acropolis from just about anywhere you walk in central Athens.
 Let that be enough.

 Here are some tours from Tiqets.com that don’t include the Acropolis!